Facilities and features

 Tuesdays/Thursdays/Fridays 5pm - 615pm in the Scout HQ, King William Road, ME7 1PD.

 (Also SQUIRRELS for 4-6 years on Wednesdays 5pm-6pm)

 Not a formal coffee morning, but the Church is open every Saturday from 9am - 12 noon, and the kettle is on!

 Our monthly service at Prospect Place - see 'Services and Events' - is very much a community-focussed event, as is our new monthly 'Community Cafe'.

-Spiritual counselling and direction, sometimes thought of as 'Confession', is available informally on request to the Lay Readers, who will, if necessary, refer to an ordained priest.
+Spiritual counselling and direction, sometimes thought of as 'Confession', is available informally on request to the priest-in-charge, or in Church from 10am on most Saturdays (check beforehand!).

 Tuesdays/Wednesdays 630pm - 8pm in the Scout HQ.